How To Update a Shiny Gold Frame with Rub ‘n Buff

 Have you used Rub ‘n Buff before?
 Let me know in the comments which project you tried and what color is your favorite!

-Close-up of a gold photo frame with floral artwork, updated using Rub ‘n Buff for a soft, elegant finish, styled on a wooden shelf | Gathered In The Kitchen
+Close-up of a gold photo frame with floral artwork, updated using Rub ‘n Buff for a soft, elegant finish, styled on a wooden shelf to showcase the completed DIY project. | Gathered In The Kitchen

 Gold photo frame updated with Rub ‘n Buff, displayed on a rustic wooden shelf alongside a wooden box, greenery, and decorative beads.